Welcome back dear readers! It has been a while! I got NEWS!

-Readers may enter the drawing by tweeting once a day and daily commenting on a blog post or review that has a giveaway attached for the tour.
-Entrants must provide the name of the blog where they commented.
+Readers may enter the drawing by tweeting once a day and daily commenting on a blog post or review that has a giveaway attached to the tour.
+Entrants must provide the name of the blog where they, (which will be verified).
+If an entrant does not do so, that entry will be disqualified.
 Remember: Tweet and comment once daily to earn extra entries.

-A winner may win ONLY 1 (ONE) eBook of These Dreams by Nicole Clarkston.
-Each winner will be randomly selected by Rafflecopter and the giveaway is international.
+A winner may win ONLY 1 (ONE) eBook or Paperback of The Exile: The Countess Visits Longbourn by Don Jacobson.
+Each winner will be randomly selected by Rafflecopter and the giveaway is INTERNATIONAL.